 Monday to Friday 9.00-12.00

-The state fee, shown below in euros, but payment is in Swedish kronor at the Embassy, according to the official exchange rate of the European Central Bank for the first working day of each month:
+The state fee, shown below in euros, but payment is by bank card in Swedish kronor at the Embassy, according to the official exchange rate of the European Central Bank for the first working day of each month:

 |Passport + ID card